-China’s Growing Role in Africa: Implications for US Policy
+China’s Growing Influence in Africa: Impact on U.S. Policy

 The article “China’s Growing Role in Africa: Implications for U.S. Policy” provides useful information on how China continues to use its hard- and soft-power strategies to expand its tentacles in the African continent.
 The article also illuminates the implications of China’s expansion for the United States policy, including what needs to be done to close the broadening gap (Shinn, 2011).
 From the public administration perspective, it is evident that China’s policies on Africa are more competitive than those of the United States, resulting in a situation whereby the magnitude of China’s engagement with African countries has developed exponentially since the mid-1990s.